South Skåne Regiment: Barracks

-Traning areas
+Training areas

 Over the years, the regiment has had its primary training area at Revingehed, which was put into use in 1888.
 The training area covered approximately 20 hectares in 1887, but was expanded to 100 hectares in 1888.
 During World War II, the training area was expanded to 1,000 hectares.
 Since the regiment was reorganized into an armored regiment, the training area was expanded to 4,400 hectares, and with it became Sweden's largest armored training area.
 Kabusa training area has also belonged to the regiment since the 1940s.
 The Kabusa training area was expanded in 1943 and 1971.

 Through the decommissioning that was done through the various defence acts in the 1990s and 2000s, it has meant that the regiment has added administrative responsibility over a number of training areas in southern Sweden.
 In addition to the Revingehed and Kabusa, includes since 1 July 2000 Norra Åsum, Björka, Ravlunda and Rinkaby training areas, which were taken over from the Scanian Dragoon Regiment (P 2).